Charges and your daily budget

 Internet traffic is like an ocean.
 Some days, there will be small waves.
 Other days, there will be great big ones.
 So, if your ads don't show up much because of low traffic, then we'll make up for that by showing them more when traffic's higher.

-That's why we allow up to 20% more clicks in a day than your daily budget allows.
+That's why we allow up to 2 times the clicks in a day than your daily budget allows for campaigns that aren't paying for conversions.
 This is called overdelivery.
 And it's a good thing: if we end up showing your ad too much -- to the point where you accrue more costs than your daily budget allows for over a billing cycle -- then we'll give you a credit for those extra costs.

 As we mentioned, you might see that your advertising costs each day are a little higher or lower than what you set for your daily budget.
 If you do, don't worry -- over a month-long billing cycle, you won't be charged more than your daily budget would've allowed for over 30.4 days.